Topological Speed Limit

-Equation \eqref{eq:boson.qsl} implies that the speed of transporting bosons is lower bounded by the lattice topology, the boson mobility, and dissipation.
-The bound also indicates that dissipative controls can help speed up boson transport.
-The inequality \eqref{eq:boson.qsl} is valid for arbitrary initial states of the boson system.
+Equation \eqref{eq:boson.qsl} implies that the speed of bosonic transport is lower bounded by the lattice topology, boson mobility, and dissipation.
+The bound also indicates that dissipative controls can help accelerate the bosonic transport.
+The inequality \eqref{eq:boson.qsl} is valid for arbitrary initial states of the bosonic system.